thehamop1/lru/README.md

 ## To-Do
-1. Setup helper functions to reduce code.
+1. Document the left over functions
 2. Setup the gtest